malakshaer/tracker/README.md

 <br><br>
 <img src="./readme/title6.svg"/>

-> To get a local copy up and running follow these simple steps.
+> To get a local copy and run the application follow these simple steps:

 ### Prerequisites